Meta-Learning of Structured Task Distributions in Humans and Machines: Experiments

-\paragraph{Human performance:} We found that participants do better on the compositional task distribution than the null task distribution (see Fig. \ref{fig:human_performance}a).
-Despite not having been trained on this task beforehand, human participants do fairly well on this task from the get go indicating that humans might have some of the relevant inductive biases from pre-experimental experience.
-To test if there is still learning within the experiment, we correlated trial number with the number of blue tiles revealed (Fig. \ref{fig:human_performance}B), and found improvement across both conditions but significantly greater improvement for the compositional distribution.
+\paragraph{Human performance:} We found that participants perform better on the compositional task distribution than the null task distribution (see Fig. \ref{fig:human_performance}a).
+Despite not having been trained on this task beforehand, human participants do fairly well on this task from the outset, suggesting that humans might have some of the relevant inductive biases from pre-experimental experience.
+To test if there is learning within the experiment itself, we correlated trial number with the number of blue tiles revealed (Fig. \ref{fig:human_performance}B), and found improvement across both conditions but significantly greater improvement for the compositional distribution.
 Finally, we investigate performance on the null task distribution more closely.
-There is some overlap between the null and compositional distributions, because some of the generated null boards could have been generated by the production rules of the generative grammar.
+There is some overlap between the null and compositional distributions, because some of the generated null boards could have been generated by the same exact production rules of the generative grammar for the compositional task distribution.
 We split the null test set by whether or not the board is `compositional-passing' and compare human performance across these.
+To do this, we generated the set of all possible compositional boards on a $7\times 7$ grid and labeled any null task distribution board as compositional-passing if it happened to be a part of this set.
 We find that humans do significantly better on boards that could have have been generated by the compositional production rules (Fig. \ref{fig:human_performance}c).
-This further indicates an inductive bias that aligns with the compositional distribution over the null distribution.
+This further suggests recognition and use of low-dimensional rules that align more closely with the compositional distribution than the null distribution.

 \paragraph{Comparing human and agent performance:}